ncphillips/truecoders.io/_faqs/courses-failure.markdown

 ---
-title: Can I fail the course?
+title: Courses Failure
 date: 2017-09-22 16:42:00 -05:00
 categories:
 - courses
 position: 14
+display_title: Can I fail the course?
 ---

 It is in the best interest of TrueCoders to make sure you graduate the course with flying colors.
 However, there are several ways you can fail the course: